sHedC/homeassistant-mastertherm/README.md

-circulation_valve | Binary Sensor | If this circuit is requesting then this is open, this also triggers the main circulation pump water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit auto | Sensor | No idea, it can be set on the thermostats but not sure what it does. ambient_temp | Sensor | Ambient temperature, either from the room if the pad is installed or internal ambient_requested | Sensor | requested temperature, either from the room if the pad is installed or internal thermostat | Climate | Allows setting of the room temperature settings.
+circulation_valve | Binary Sensor | If this circuit is requesting then this is open, this also triggers the main circulation pump water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit auto | Sensor | I believe this controls if the water temperature requested is manually set or automatic based ont he heating/ cooling curves. ambient_temp | Sensor | Ambient temperature, either from the room if the pad is installed or internal ambient_requested | Sensor | requested temperature, either from the room if the pad is installed or internal thermostat | Climate | Allows setting of the room temperature settings.